threadly/threadly/README.md

 The other large difference compared to ScheduledThreadPoolExecutor is that the pool size is dynamic.
 In ScheduledThreadPoolExecutor you can only provide one size, and that pool can not grow or shrink.
 In this implementation you have a core size, max size, and workers can be expired if they are no longer used.

-*    ExecutorLimiter and PrioritySchedulerLimiter - These are designed so you can control the amount of concurrency in different parts of code, while still taking maximum benefit of having one large thread pool.
+*    ExecutorLimiter, SchedulerLimiter and PrioritySchedulerLimiter - These are designed so you can control the amount of concurrency in different parts of code, while still taking maximum benefit of having one large thread pool.

 The design is such so that you create one large pool, and then wrap it in one of these two wrappers.
 You then pass the wrapper to your different parts of code.
 It relies on the large pool in order to actually get a thread, but this prevents any one section of code from completely dominating the thread pool.